RedietBT/DebugDivas/README.md

 ## 🎯 What It Does

-DevFix.AI is an intelligent debugging and DevOps troubleshooting tool that:
+Vibe Assist is an intelligent debugging and DevOps troubleshooting tool that:

 ✅ Analyzes error logs and stack traces
 ✅ Explains what went wrong in plain English